 Adolescent Development and Parenting during Transitions (ADAPT) Lab

 Commitment to the lab for one academic year or two consecutive semesters is strongly preferred (e.g., Fall-Spring, Summer-Fall).
 Students will register for anywhere from 1-3 credit hours of HDFS 294 depending on project needs and student availability (1 credit hour = 3 hours of work per week).
-To apply, please complete an application, which can be found at the ADAPT Lab website (please note application deadlines; feel free to inquire about available positions before applying) and submit to Dr. Kelly Tu. (available on rolling basis)
+To apply, please complete an application, which can be found at the ADAPT Lab website (please note application deadlines; feel free to inquire about available positions before applying) and submit to Dr. Kelly Tu. (available Fall 2025)

 Family Resiliency Center Research Projects